BlitzkriegSoftware/PcfConfigSvr/README.md

 # PcfConfigSvr #

-Using PCF Config Server from .NET Core and NodeJS
+Creating and using PCF Config Server from .NET Core and NodeJS

 ## Introduction ##